 Some drawings contain all three tenses at once, which triggers a new temporal dimension, a new level of communication, a fourth tense—maybe similar to the “fourth person” or “fourth voice” Vizenor describes appearing in Native American stories and drawings that contain transmotion.

-Transmotion specifically comes up while discussing traumatized Indian warriors and their dream drawings made at the end of the 19th century.
+Transmotion specifically comes up while discussing traumatized Native American warriors and their dream drawings made at the end of the 19th century.
 Let’s view some of these drawings next to the drawings made in Twin Peaks and see what happens.

 Mr. C’s Drawing on an Ace of Spades

-Here is the Kanizsa triangle, an optical illusion often discussed in drawing and design classes.
-Notice the illusory figure appears brighter than the background.
-By leaving the story open, Lynch and Frost induce a special kind of brightness in us.
+The Kanizsa triangle is an optical illusion often discussed in drawing and design classes.
+Notice that the illusory figure appears brighter than the background?
+By leaving the story open, Lynch and Frost likewise induce a kind of brightness in us.
 The “phantom edge phenomena”—seeing information that is not actually there—might happen because the brain has been trained to view the break in lines as an object that could pose a potential threat.
 With the lack of additional information, the brain errs on the side of safety and perceives the space as a relevant object.
-This illusion is an example of the constructive or generative aspect of perception.
-For a deep look at reification and “closure,” see Finding Out About Filling-In: A guide to perceptual completion for visual science and the philosophy of perception by Evan Thompson (William Irwin Thompson’s son!), Luiz Pessoa, and Alva Noë, who also wrote Out of Our Heads: Why You Are Not Your Brain, and Other Lessons from the Biology of Consciousness.
+It is an example of the constructive or generative aspect of perception.
+For a deep, deep look at reification and “closure,” see Finding Out About Filling-In: A guide to perceptual completion for visual science and the philosophy of perception by Evan Thompson (William Irwin Thompson’s son), Luiz Pessoa, and Alva Noë, who also wrote one of my favorite books, Out of Our Heads: Why You Are Not Your Brain, and Other Lessons from the Biology of Consciousness.

 The opposite of “filling in” is the Troxler Effect of “fading out,” and it’s equally metaphoric.
 If the vague information we perceive remains unchanged for too long, it disappears.

 Let us zoom out for a moment to take in a larger picture.
 Drawings come before words in art history.
 The story is that we began with scratches—pure pattern, pure abstraction—what we find in the 70,000 year-old Blombos petroglyphs and ochre drawings in South Africa; what we see in the 30,000 year-old cross-hatched lions on the darkest walls of Chauvet Cave.
-(Let’s not forget that animal fat, in the paint and lamp-light, facilitated the making of the images, the seeing of the images, and other cultural advances.)
+Let’s not forget that animal fat and oil, in the paint and lamp-light, facilitated the making of the images, the seeing of the images, and other cultural advances.

 Mr. C’s dream drawing in Part 2: The Stars Turn And A Time Presents Itself is a trip across 70,000 years of art history, from scratches to ink blots to digital print.
 It’s also a trip across 25 years of Twin Peaks.
-The last time we saw an altered playing card like this was at the end of Season Two.
-Pulling a card, a spade, from his jacket pocket at the opening of Season 3 may be Mr. C’s way of saying, “Btw, I’m the new Windom Earle.”
-Maybe he and BOB lifted Earle’s pack in the Waiting Room.
+It reaches accros the break in time.
+The last time we saw an altered playing card like this was right at the end of Season Two.
+Therefore, pulling a card, a spade, from his jacket pocket at the opening of Season 3 sets a familliar tone, and may also be Mr. C’s way of saying, “Btw, I’m the new Windom Earle.”
+Evil Coop and BOB probably lifted the pack from Earle in the Waiting Room.

 Remember, Windom Earle was Cooper’s first partner who turned dark.
 Furthermore, at the end of the episode, the Chromatics perform their song “Shadow.”

-I think it’s safe to say that the owl-cave/owl-ring symbol in Mr. C’s drawing is no longer just an owl: it’s the mother, the Experiment, Judy, Laura, what BOB, Mr. C, and Cooper “want.”
+I think it’s safe to say that the owl-cave/owl-ring symbol in Mr. C’s drawing is no longer just an owl: it now points to mother, Mother, the Experiment, Judy, Laura, what BOB, Mr. C, and Cooper all “want.”
 What tense is it?
 Was it drawn from a direct experience he had, perhaps after taking sparkle with drugged-out mom?
-Or is this an idea, a vision he has of what the entity Judy could look like, should look like?
-Or is it Berger’s third type of drawing, drawn from memory?
+Or is this an idea, a vision he has of what Judy could look like, should look like?
+It’s a symbol found on Hawk’s map and Brigg’s map.
+Or, is Mr. C’s drawing on the ace of spaids John Berger’s third type of drawing, drawn from memory?
 In which case it’s probably BOB’s memory of his mother, or of Laura.
 “This is what I want.”
-When we get confused about Mr. C’s motivations, we should remember that he may be serving BOB, and that he is also an aspect of Dale Cooper.
+When we get confused about Mr. C’s motivations, we can remember that he may be serving BOB, and that he is also an aspect of our beloved Dale Cooper.